 Barring some dubious decisions Disney Executives have made in the past (ahem Enchanted Tiki Room: Under New Management), I trust that if anyone can bring Star Wars to life, it’s Disney.
 There’s no doubt in my mind that if you grew up with this beloved franchise, you’ll walk into this land and feel your heart burst open at the sight of the real Millennium Falcon.
 After countless hours researching Star Wars: Galaxy’s Edge one thing is certain, the Imagineers made sure everything is brand new land is authentic.
 Every building, rock, gift shop, and doorway is placed in this land for a reason.
 Nothing about it is arbitrary and everything references back to the original concepts constructed by George Lucas.
 The assembled team put their own childhood nostalgia on the line and created an immersive Star Wars land that everyone can enjoy.
 I mean, if they didn’t, they’d have an angry mob of Star Wars fans at their door.

 This article covers Star Wars dining, merchandise, and attraction information.
 Now, the real thing that sets this travel guide apart is that it goes into detail regarding the backstory of every gift shop, restaurant, and experience inside the land.
 It also gives you comprehensive advice on how to make the most out of your visit (i.e. have the biggest bang for your buck).
-Star Wars will pull in massive crowds and create a lot of headache for Disney guests.
+Star Wars will pull in massive crowds and create a lot of headaches for Disney guests.
 I’ve got plenty of tips to help you plan so you can actually enjoy your vacation!
 Novel idea, right?

 And one more thing, I created a super cool gift that will help you plan your trip!
 It’s my free and downloadable Easy Snack and Dining Guide to Star Wars: Galaxy’s Edge.
 Let’s face it, besides the rides, Disney’s main attraction is the incredible food!
 This article is in-depth and I wanted to make something that you could easily print so you don’t have to check back to this website all the time.
 It’s uploaded inside my FREE Theme Park Resource Library.
-You can sign up to access the library by clicking here or fill out the form below.
+You can sign up to access the library by filling out the form below.
 Not only do you get the gift, but I have a ton of other resources inside my library that you’re welcome to have and also access to my exclusive weekly theme park newsletter.
 Trust me, with increased crowds, wait times, and all the necessary prep work that goes into planning a vacation like this one, you’ll need all the help you can get!

 Table of Contents